asifhg/CGold/docs/tutorials/control-structures.rst

     message("Value of A is empty string") endif()

-You can save the name of variable in another variable and do the same:
+You can save the name of variable in another variable and do the same check:

 .. code-block:: cmake